MasterKale/SimpleWebAuthn-homepage/docs/advanced/server/cross-origin-support.md

 ## Introduction

-Some passkey-supporting Relying Parties may wish to be embedded in another website to facilitate passkey usage while the user is on that other site.
+Some passkey-supporting Relying Parties may wish to be embedded in other websites to facilitate passkey usage while the user is on that other site.
 A common example of this is in e-commerce flows, where the user may appear to be signing in to https://example.com with a passkey.
-However the user is _actually_ using a passkey to sign into the e-commerce platform that Example.com is choosing to host their storefront with via a "widget" on https://example.com that is an `<iframe>` pointing to an e-commerce platform URL.
+However the user is _actually_ using a passkey to sign into the e-commerce platform that Example.com is choosing to host their storefront on.
+This occurs via a "widget" within https://example.com that is an `<iframe>` pointing to an e-commerce platform's URL.

 ## Authentication